Who We Are

 Lars earned Bachelor of Arts and Master of Fine Arts degrees in English, both from California State University, Long Beach.

-Sienna is a self-proclaimed credit card nerd who has been creating credit and personal finance content for more than six years.
-She joined The Balance as a staff writer in May 2019, and previously worked for CreditCards.com.
-Sienna's work has been cited by major news outlets and government agencies, including the CFPB and NBCNews.com.
+Sienna is a self-proclaimed credit card nerd who has been creating personal finance content for more than seven years.
+She joined The Balance as a staff writer in May 2019, and is now managing special projects to further engage readers in important topics.
+Sienna previously worked for CreditCards.com and her work has been cited by major news outlets and government agencies, including the CFPB and NBCNews.com.
 She's committed to helping readers make informed decisions about their credit and brewing the perfect cup of french-pressed coffee.

 Sienna earned a bachelor's degree in journalism from the University of Wisconsin Oshkosh, and completed a media studies program with The Fund For American Studies at George Mason University in Washington, D.C.